IMMM-SFA/im3_uc_exploratory-population/preparing_data.md

 sa_popgrid.build_new_data(data_dir, output_dir, target_year_list)
 ```

-### Running a simulation using year 2000 as the observed data to simulate year 2010 observed data using published parameter values.
+### Validation: Running a simulation using year 2000 as the observed data to simulate year 2010 observed data using published parameter values.

 Year 2000 was used as the base year to calibrate to year 2010 observed data.
 We want to recreate the validation.